WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod05/0501-Implement IPAM.md

 10. When the **Add Roles and Features Wizard** completes, close the wizard.

-**Results:** After completing this exercise, you will have successfully installed the IPAM Server feature.
+**Results:** After completing this exercise, you'll have successfully installed the IPAM Server feature.

 ## Exercise 2: Provision the IPAM Server

 ### Scenario

 You need to configure IPAM discovery for servers in the Contoso.com domain.
-You will use IPAM to manage the following servers:
+You'll use IPAM to manage the following servers:

-- **LON-DC1**: DC, DHCP, DNS
+- **LON-DC1**: domain controller (DC), Dynamic Host Configuration Protocol (DHCP), Domain Name System (DNS)

 - **LON-SVR1**: DHCP, DNS